Notice for Notaries

 - Payment of school taxes by two installments (August 8 and November 7, 2018) if your bill is equal or greater than $ 300;

 - Interest rate to be assessed on arrears is 15%.

 RECEIPT OF THE SCHOOL TAX BILL

 School tax bill will be sent by mail on July 5, 2018.
 The period covered by the school tax bill corresponds to the school year; July 1st to June 30th of the following year.
 School tax bill contains two coupons and arrears are added on the 1st installment.

 - Through your mortgage broker, if they offer this service.

-Therefore, the tax counter will no longer available to receive any payments as of July 1st, 2012.
+The tax counter is no longer available to receive payments since July 1st, 2012.

-The information counter will remain open for any taxpayer who has any questions regarding their tax account (change of address or any other additional information).
+However, the information counter remains open for a taxpayer who has questions regarding his/her tax account (change of address or any other additional information).